akka/alpakka/docs/src/main/paradox/couchbase.md

 # Couchbase

+@@@ warning { title="End of life" }

+The Couchbase connector has not been updated for too long and is now considered End of Life.
+It will be removed with the next release of Alpakka.

+@@@

 @@@ note { title="Couchbase"}

 Couchbase is an open-source, distributed (shared-nothing architecture) multi-model NoSQL document-oriented database software package that is optimized for interactive applications.
 These applications may serve many concurrent users by creating, storing, retrieving, aggregating, manipulating and presenting data.
 In support of these kinds of application needs, Couchbase Server is designed to provide easy-to-scale key-value or JSON document access with low latency and high sustained throughput.
 It is designed to be clustered from a single machine to very large-scale deployments spanning many machines.